erc7579/erc7579-implementation/erc.md

 For each of the functions in the interface, the smart account:

 - MUST execute either `call` or `delegatecall` to all the provided targets with provided calldata and value (if applicable).
 If the function name includes `delegatecall`, the smart account MUST use `delegatecall`, otherwise the smart account MUST use `call`.
 - MUST implement authorization control.
-For execute functions with `fromModule` in their name, this MUST be scoped to only allow enabled modules to call the function.
+For execute functions with `fromModule` in their name, this MUST be scoped to only allow enabled executors to call the function.
 For all other execute functions, this MUST be scoped to allow the ERC-4337 Entrypoint to call the function and MAY be scoped to allow `msg.sender == address(this)`.
 - MUST revert if the call was not successful.

 #### Account configurations